hindman/optopus/misc/plan.md

 - Similar issues arrive if an option resides in multiple leaves in the Phrase tree and if those Opt instances have varying ntimes attributes.
-For example, if -x is in one leaf with ntimes=(1,3) and also in another leave with ntimes=(1,3), and if there are 4 -x options in the CLI args, there is not an unambiguous way to bind those CLI args to the leaves.
+For example, if -x is in one leaf with ntimes=(1,3) and also in another leaf with ntimes=(1,3), and if there are 4 -x options in the CLI args, there is not an unambiguous way to bind those CLI args to the leaves.